rbiggers/electron-pandora/README.md

 ## Development

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/).
-The easiest way to get [Node.js](https://nodejs.org/en/download/) on your computer is to use [NVM](https://github.com/creationix/nvm)
+The easiest way to get [Node.js](https://nodejs.org/en/download/) on your computer is to use [NVM](https://github.com/creationix/nvm).

-I use [nodemon](https://nodemon.io/) during this development.
-It is a pretty cool little tool that will speed up your development process.
+I used [nodemon](https://nodemon.io/) for this development.
+It is a pretty cool little tool that will help speed up your development process.

 #### From your command line: